alejandro-n-rivera/arduino_led_rgb_hsv/README.md

 You may have to reference the documentation for the pinout of your own transistors as it may differ from mine.

+My 5V LED strips are only about 1 meter in total length, so I felt safe powering them using a USB 3.1 port on my computer (plus many modern USB ports have current/voltage protection).
+However, using an external power supply would be your safest option to avoid damage due to too much current draw on your USB port.

 ![Wiring diagram](https://github.com/alejandro-n-rivera/arduino_led_rgb_hsv/blob/master/wiring_diagram.png)